cjjohansen/favorite-city-weather/README.md

 It should be written in TypeScript and preferably use wellknown frameworks.
 The company has chosen to use OpenWeather API as its weather forecast provider, so the task is to consume forecasts from Open weather API and reformat data to suite the need of the consuming mobile apps.
-As an extra requirement, the api needs to be ratelimited to 10000requests per day.
+As an extra requirement, the api needs to be ratelimited to 10000 requests per day.

-Therefore
+**Therefore**

 We will use